 All pupils study a modern foreign language to the IGCSE level.

-At Heritage, pupils are introduced to French from the beginning, helping them develop an ear for it, a good accent, and early confidence expressing themselves in another language.
-From Lower Prep (Reception) to Year 2 pupils have one lesson per week, with a focus upon songs, stories and language games.
+At Heritage, pupils are introduced to French from Lower Prep (Reception) by a specialist language teacher.
+Starting at such a young age helps them develop a good ear, a good accent, and early confidence to express themselves in another language.
+From Lower Prep to Year 2, pupils have one lesson per week, with a focus upon songs, stories and language games.

 In the Senior School, all pupils study French in Year 7, before making a choice about which languages to continue into Year 8.
 Year 7 and Year 8 pupils are offered a weeklong trip to Normandy for a language immersion experience involving a range of activities (sports, challenges and cultural visits) all of which are undertaken entirely in French.
 In the French IGCSE emphasis is placed upon spoken and written accuracy, reinforcing topics and extending language skills and vocabulary.